Walgreens The Thread

 Can you get menopause headaches?

-By Patricia Ann Convery, MD, Fellow, American College of Obstetrics and Gynecology Mar 28, 2023 • 5 min
+By Patricia Ann Convery, MD, Fellow, American College of Obstetrics and Gynecology Mar 28, 2025 • 5 min

 Are headaches a symptom of menopause?

 Headaches can be a symptom of menopause in some cases.
-Hot flashes, night sweats and irritability may be more well-known symptoms, but headaches in perimenopause are also common.
+Hot flashes, night sweats and irritability may be more well-known vasomotor symptoms, but headaches in perimenopause are also common.
 The female sex hormone estrogen and brain chemicals that contribute to headaches are closely linked.
 As a result, headaches often coincide with the menstrual cycle.
 When estrogen levels decrease right before your period, you may experience a headache.

-If you experienced headaches before menopause, your symptoms may worsen or they may improve during perimenopause.
+If you experienced headaches before menopause, your symptoms may worsen, or they may improve during perimenopause.

 What types of headaches are common in menopause?

-Often perceived as an aching or tight band feeling on both sides of the head, tension headaches can cause mild to moderate levels of pain.
+1. Tension headaches: Often perceived as an aching or tight band feeling on both sides of the head, tension headaches can cause mild to moderate levels of pain.
 Although the exact causes aren’t understood, they seem to be connected to stress and are often associated with muscle tightness in the neck and back of the head.

 Research has established a potential link between migraine headaches and hot flashes.
 One study found that women who had a history of migraines were more likely to have severe hot flashes than those who didn’t.
 The findings indicate that migraine headaches and hot flashes may have similar causes.
 Specifically, researchers hypothesize that both may be triggered by changes in blood vessels that occur during perimenopause.
+Studies have also suggested that women who experience migraines and vasomotor symptoms such as hot flashes during perimenopause may be more at risk for stroke and cardiovascular disease.

-What are the treatments for headaches in perimenopause?
+What are the treatments for perimenopause headaches?

-If frequent headaches in perimenopause get in the way of your daily activities or make it hard for you to rest at night, talk to your healthcare provider.
+If frequent headaches during perimenopause get in the way of your daily activities or make it hard for you to rest at night, talk to your healthcare provider.
 They can prescribe treatments and recommend lifestyle changes that may reduce discomfort and lower the likelihood of headaches occurring in the future.

 Explore more